 All graduate students during the three years of the program must have at least one experience of contact with the international scientific community, such as a research visit at some research group abroad or attending an international conference or scientific school.

 - The results of the researches performed during the PhD program must be written down in a doctoral dissertation (or thesis).
 This dissertation will be the main subject of evaluation in the final examination (or dissertation "defense") for the awarding of the research doctor's degree.
 Some months before the conclusion of the third year the Faculty Committee will select two external referees (scientists not belonging to the Federico II university) who will evaluate the thesis work of the PhD candidate.
 Their reports will specify if the thesis is admitted to its defense in the ordinary session (2-3 months after the deadline of the PhD program), or - in case some further revision is required - in the extraordinary session (6 months later).

 Here is the list of courses offered for the 39th cycle - and previous still alive cycles - from the PhD School in Physics.

-Starting from the 37th cycle a further list of courses, organized in collaboration between the PhD Schools in Physics of the University of Bari "A. Moro", the University of Salento, Lecce, the Campania University "L. Vanvitelli", Caserta, and the University of Naples "Federico II" (downloadble here in .pdf version).
+This list also includes some further courses (--> SUPRA) organized in collaboration among the PhD Schools in Physics of the University of Bari "A. Moro", the University of Salento, Lecce, the Campania University "L. Vanvitelli", Caserta, and the University of Naples "Federico II" .